 There are two types of repository structures supported by Gearset: SFDX source format and MDAPI (Metadata API) format.
 You can choose which format to deploy in based on the features of your repository.

 Deploying in SFDX source format

-If you deploy your metadata to an empty repository, Gearset's default behaviour is to write it in the SFDX source format.
+If you deploy your metadata to an empty repository, Gearset's default behavior is to write it in the SFDX source format.
 You do not need to include a

 sfdx-project.json file for Gearset to recognize it in this format.

 When your metadata is deployed, Gearset will automatically generate a

 sfdx-project.json file at the root.

 If you already have metadata in your repository, then Gearset will only deploy your metadata in the SFDX source format if you have a correctly placed

 In the screenshot below, a